the-global-hackathon/CasperLabs-Developer-Community/Home.md

 # Known Issues

-If you are not running your implemention on Linux, we are currently we are extending our tools to build and run execution-engine binaries on a Mac. -- we recommend using docker.
+If you are not running your implementation on Linux, we are currently extending our tools to build and run execution-engine binaries on Mac OSX -- we recommend using docker.

 # Reporting Issues

-If you find any issues, please [file an issue](https://github.com/CasperLabs/CasperLabs/issues/new) (for guidelines *see* [Contributing to CasperLabs](https://github.com/CasperLabs/CasperLabs/blob/dev/CONTRIBUTING.md))
+If you find any issues, please contact us to [file an issue](https://github.com/CasperLabs/CasperLabs/issues/new) (for guidelines *see* [Contributing to CasperLabs](https://github.com/CasperLabs/CasperLabs/blob/dev/CONTRIBUTING.md))

 You can also find support and resources for help as needed: [Getting Help](#Getting Help)

-# References
+# Useful References
 - [About Rust](rust-lang.org)
 - [Rust API documentation for the Rust std crate](https://github.com/CasperLabs/CasperLabs/blob/dev/execution-engine/contract-ffi/src/contract_api/mod.rs)
   <!--[- Learn about Rust](https://medium.com/learning-rust)-->